AnyLogic

 Defined by

-[Visible and applies only if the Type is defined as either Maintenance or Custom]
+[Visible if Type: Maintenance or Custom]

 Schedule

-[Visible if the Defined by parameter is set to Schedule]
+[Visible if Defined by: Schedule]

 The schedule defining the occurrence pattern for the task.
 The schedule should be set to the “on/off” mode.
 During the “on” periods, the resource is on downtime.